-Carly Bueltel, PsyD
+Carly Bueltel, PsyD (she/her)

 Deeply rooted shame often blocks humans from opening up to others about our suffering.
 Silent suffering is isolating and agonizing.
 Therapy is an invitation to experience attunement during the healing process.
 Curiosity, extending nonjudgement, and cultivating understanding are at the center of my work.
 I am deeply committed to promoting your sense of agency.
 I welcome your input in establishing treatment goals, and we will routinely assess the direction of our work together.
 I believe therapy works best when sessions are approachable, and somewhat predictable, so that the conditions of the therapeutic relationship foster desired change.

 I have extensive experience in the treatment of eating disorders, body image, and disembodiment concerns.
 This experience includes targeting trauma narratives, body betrayal, internalized phobic messaging, body shame, and gender dysphoria.
 We all live in a body, yet our experience within that body is complex and unique.
 The best therapy incorporates a personalized, empathic approach that respects and serves your particular experience and identity.
 Together, we will explore your relationship to the body and the multifaceted experiences that have imprinted onto your sense of self.
 We will identify ways to sift through them with safety and intention.